ryancahildebrandt/jp/README.md

 ### Cerence, Inc. - Japanese Natural Language Understanding Specialist

-*Oct 2020 - Present*<br>
+*Nov 2020 - Apr 2021*<br>
-*Burlington, MA (Remote)*<br>
+*Remote*<br>

-- Revise and extend natural language understanding grammars used for speech recognition software
+- Extend NLU grammars used for speech recognition models
-- Analyze errors in NLU machine learning model output
+- Analyze and correct errors in NLU machine learning model output in an accurate and timely manner
-- Localize NLU resources into Japanese
+- Localize NLU resources into Japanese for use by a variety of global automakers

 ### RIT & Varsity Tutors - Tutor